openshift-kni/oran-o2ims/README.md

 `--api-listener-address` and `--metrics-listener-address` options are used to select a port number that isn't in use.

 The `cloud-id` is any string that you want to use as identifier of the O-Cloud instance.

+By default, the namespace of "orantest" and configmap-name of "oran-o2ims-alarm-subscriptions" are used.

 For more information about other command line flags use the `--help` command: